friends-of-presta/security-advisories/_posts/2024-06-18-pk_customlinks.md

 The script ajax.php have a sensitive SQL call that can be executed with a trivial http call and exploited to forge a SQL injection.

-**WARNING 2** : Versions declared as impacted are versions where we confirmed critical issue.
+**WARNING** : Versions declared as impacted are versions where we confirmed critical issue.
 Author don't know which exacts versions are impacted, he only said us that it was a long time ago.
 Author refuse to provide the last version to let us check that all is fixed.
 So you should consider that all versions can be impacted.

 ## CVSS base metrics